axblueblader/funlog/README.md

 #### logger

 A logger object, something that could print to an output.
 It could be the console or any other logger you prefer.
-If it has an `info` method for printing that you can plug it in.
+If it has an `info` method for printing then you can plug it in.
 If it doesn't you can still configure a logging function in [log](#log).

 - Default value: `console`